 Eye exams benefit more than your eyes.
 Our eye doctor can often detect signs of diseases like diabetes, high blood pressure, elevated cholesterol, blood disorders, and sometimes malignancies just by examining your eyes.
 And although many of these conditions are primarily found in adults, it is also important that children are examined routinely.
 According to the American Optometric Association (AOA), back-to-school eye exams are essential to helping children succeed in the classroom.
 The AOA encourages parents to make comprehensive eye examinations a priority, just as they do with school physicals.
 Children with uncorrected vision conditions or eye health problems can face many barriers in life—academically, athletically, and socially.
 Outlined below are the key AOA recommendations for eye exams.

-- Birth to 24 months: At 6 months of age or as recommended by your pediatrician or eye doctor.
-Although our eye doctors do not begin examining children this young, we recommend that these young children are examined to evaluate for congenital cataracts and malignancies that rarely but characteristically appear at birth and shortly thereafter in this age group.
-Early detection can be life saving in some cases.
+Birth to 24 months: At 6 months of age or as recommended by your pediatrician or eye doctor.
+Although our eye doctors do not begin examining children this young, we recommend that these young children be examined to evaluate for congenital cataracts and malignancies that rarely but characteristically appear at birth and shortly thereafter in this age group.
+Early detection can be life-saving in some cases.

 An annual eye exam helps you stay on top of your ocular health.
 However, vision and eye health can change significantly during a year, requiring some individuals to have an eye checkup sooner.
 Here are some key signs that you should schedule an eye exam as soon as possible: